 I am Rumiana.
 Friends call me Rumi.
-Yes, just like the ancient poet.
-The name is the only thing that connects us though, and perhaps the fact that I used to write poetry as a teenager.
-Back then I also dreamt of becoming an artist, perhaps an illustrator, while attending an art college.
-Then one day… as we were creating posters, by painting every detail with acrylics on paper, and precisely drawing letters by hand, a young Japanese teacher introduced me for the first time to the wonders of the early graphics software.
-Soon after, I was fully immersed in the virtual world of vectors and pixels.
-Long story short, I decided to dedicate myself to another form of art – digital design, and it became my profession.
-Ever since, I have been helping companies design their products, brands and online presence.
+Just like the ancient poet, however, the name is the only thing that connects us, and perhaps the fact that I used to write poetry as a teenager.
+Back then I also dreamt of being an illustrator, while attending applied arts college.
+Then one day as we were creating posters, by painting every detail with acrylics on paper, and precisely drawing letters by hand, a young Japanese teacher introduced me for the first time to the wonders of the early graphics software.
+Soon after, I was fully immersed in the world of vectors and pixels.
+Long story short, back then I decided to dedicate myself to another form of art – digital design, and it became my profession.
+Ever since, I have been helping businesses design and improve their products, brands and online presence.

 Most of my work is at the overlap of applied aesthetics, psychology and technology.
-My focus is on designing digital user interfaces, but occasionally I also work on branding, marketing related, or various other design projects.
+My current focus is on designing digital user interfaces, but occasionally I also work on branding, marketing related, or various other design projects.

 I love optimizing both processes and designs.
 Discovering how to make complex interfaces easy to understand, logical and intuitive, as well as beautiful and pleasant to interact with.
 I love looking for that perfect balance in a design strategy, that delivers a delightful user-centered experience while reaching business goals.
 I strive for excellence and don’t rest until a design makes sense, looks good, serves a purpose, and makes a difference.

-When not engaged with a design project, I enjoy spending time with some fun hobbies.
-You would see me taking photos of blooming trees and whatnot, or wearing a mask and funny glasses while forging silver into rings and things, or head down with fine tweezers and a magnifying glass, working on my next 1:12 scale miniature.
+Whenever I am not engaged with a design project, I enjoy spending time with some fun hobbies.
+You would see me taking photos of blooming trees and whatnot, or wearing a mask and funny protective glasses while forging metal into rings and things, or head down with fine tweezers and a magnifying glass, working on my next miniature.

 Want to connect with me?
 You can drop me a line here, or find me on one of the social networks listed below.